epfl-ada/ada-2022-project-rakijada/README.md

 ---
 - _data_import.ipynb_ : loading data, converting to pickles
 - _data_investigation.ipynb_ : understanding data structure, cleaning, initial trends, inspect co-occurences of the same grades for aspects
-- _absa_preparation.ipynb_ : running the aspect based sentiment analysis on the necessary data
+- _absa_preparation.ipynb_ : running the aspect based sentiment analysis on the selected data
 - _absa_analysis.ipynb_ : interpretation of the results of the aspect based sentiment analysis, relevance of aspects to the textual review and their effect on the rating
-- _styles_investigation.ipynb_ : investigation of most popular styles and keywords that most frequently appear in them
+- _styles_investigation.ipynb_ : investigation of the most popular styles and keywords that most frequently appear in them

 ## Data Story
 ---